AustinJVC/Commander/README.md

 # Commander - Discord Bot
 ## About Commander

-Commander is a multi-purpose Discord bot developed as a summer project.
-It offers various functionalities to enhance your server experience:
+Commander is a Discord bot created as a personal project during the summer of 2023.
+It is currently under (somewhat) active development and intended to be a fun and helpful addition to your Discord server.

+While Commander currently offers features such as music playback, welcome image generation, and various entertainment functionalities, it's important to note that it's still in its very early stages.
+Please expect potential bugs and limitations as development progresses.

+I welcome feedback and suggestions as I continue to enhance Commander's capabilities.
+Feel free to reach out through the email.

 ## Features: